RaulSTeixeira/MusicStreaming/README.md

 ## Introduction
 This repository countains parts of the project *MusicStreaming* developed during RUMOS Data Engineer Academy course.

-The main objective of this project is to design and implement a conceptual, logical, and physical architecture for a music streaming platform, including solutions for data storage (relational database and data warehousing) and data handling (ETL processes).
+The main objective of this project is to design and implement a conceptual, logical, and physical architecture for a music streaming platform, including solutions for data storage (relational database and data warehousing) data handling (ETL processes), and data analysis.

 The project starts with the design of a relational database that would meet all the specified criteria, starting with the definition of an ER model.